almindor/mipidsi/README.md

 # mipidsi

-This crate provides a genericddisplay driver to connect to TFT displays that implement the [MIPI DSI](https://www.mipi.org/specifications/dsi).
+This crate provides a generic ddisplay driver to connect to TFT displays that implement the [MIPI DSI](https://www.mipi.org/specifications/dsi).
 Currently only supports SPI with DC pin setups via the [display_interface]